Sno-Isle Libraries: Branches

-As of 2018, the Sno-Isle Libraries system has 23 branches.
+The Sno-Isle Libraries system has 23 branches.
 They serve every city in Island and Snohomish counties, with the exception of two cities: Everett, which has its own system, and Woodway, which had contracted service until 1978.
-The system covers an area of 2,260 sqmi and a population of over 700,000 residents.
+The system covers an area of 2,260 sqmi and a population of over 800,000 residents.
+The largest library is the Lynnwood branch, which covers 26,000 sqft and has over 111,000 physical items in its collection.

 Two locations, in the Mariner area of Everett and Smokey Point area of Arlington, are "demonstration" libraries that are in leased retail spaces that precede a permanent branch.
 The Camano Island location was formerly a demonstration library that was replaced by a permanent branch in 2015.
 A permanent library for the Mariner neighborhood is planned to begin construction in 2026 as part of a mixed-use development.